sowcow/blog/content/posts/under-the-skin.md

 # Ending interpretation (spoilers)

-I guess the shock of the ending is that the rapist ends up being more moral/better than her.
+The shock of the ending is that the rapist ends up being more moral/better than her.
-Because he acts in accordance with laws of nature even if against laws of men, but she, however involuntarily, defies both.
+Because he acts in accordance with laws of nature, even if against laws of men, but she, however involuntarily, defies both.